liujoshua/BridgeDocs/_articles/overview.md

 ---

 <div class="ui positive message">
 <p>Bridge Server is part of an open source technology platform maintained by [Sage Bionetworks] (http://sagebase.org).
-Its purpose is to accellerate the development and deployment of research studies of human health conducted through mobile applications.
+Its purpose is to accelerate the development and deployment of IRB-approved research studies of human health conducted through mobile applications.
 This site is intended as a technical resource for app developers.</p>

 <p>Key components of Sage's platform are:</p>

 <ul>
     <li>
         <a href="http://developer.sagebridge.org/articles/rest.html">Bridge Services</a> - A set of REST-based web services that allow mobile apps to receive study configuration such as surveys and task schedules, manage participant registration and consent, and securely receive participant data.
+Bridge Server source code is available in GitHub - however Sage recommends developers use Sage's hosted service
     </li>
     <li>
         <a href="http://developer.sagebridge.org/articles/ios.html">iOS and Research Kit SDKs</a> - Open source libraries for building mobile health apps using Bridge Services and Apple's Research Kit.